Chicago's heart beats for all things music related—and some sick record stores are no exception.

 Come on and boogie down to Let’s Boogie Records & Tapes for all of your vinyl needs—a staple of the Chicago record scene since 1976.

 Joyride Records took over the former home of Permanent Records and has quickly become an essential stop for Chicago's record shoppers.
-Not only do they have a huge variety of records to choose from, the shop also sometimes features local artists and DJs for in-store performances.
+Not only do they have a huge variety of records to choose from, but the shop also frequently features local artists and DJs for in-store performances.

 Image via Facebook/Pinwheel Records